 Security Deposit Return

-• The original security deposit amount you received.
+- The original security deposits amount you received.

-• The amount of deposit you’re returning to the tenant after the deductions.
+- The amount of security deposit you’re returning to the tenant after the deductions.

 Sale of Rental Property

-The other option is to return the deposit to the tenant, minus deductions.
+The other option is to return the security deposits to the tenant, minus deductions.
 You must let the new residential landlord know of the amount returned to the tenant and what deductions you’ve taken.

 Bottom Line